walterhiggins/WMPJS/book-outline.md

 Type a message or two to verify the chat messages appear in the chosen color then issue the */reload* command and type another message.
 You'll notice that the chat color preferences have been preserved.

 #### Saving Plugin Data
 At this point you might be wondering how chat color preferences were preserved after the server plugins were unloaded and reloaded.
 The *persist()* function in addition to loading data, marks data for saving when the plugin is unloaded.
 This means that any data returned by the *persist()* function is *automatically* saved when the plugin is unloaded.
-As a Javascript plugin developer you don't need to worry about saving your plugin's data because it will be saved automatically once you load it using the *persist()* function.
+As a JavaScript plugin developer you don't need to worry about saving your plugin's data because it will be saved automatically once you load it using the *persist()* function.
 Any changes you make to the object returned by *persist()* will be saved.
 You can verify this at the in-game prompt by trying the following commands:

     /js var test = persist('testpers', {});
     /js test.name = 'Your name here';